vidyapawar106/LeetCode-SQL/README.md

 # LeetCode-SQL
 We all know how crucial is Data Engineering in Data Science.
 Therefore, I have been practising few SQL coding questions on LeetCode to enhance my data manipulation skills.
+You can find all the solutions to these questions in Solutions.sql file.
+**Note: All the solutions have been written in MySQL

 # Question One: Combine Two Tables
 Write a SQL query for a report that provides the following information for each person in the Person table, regardless if there is an address for each of those people: